matthewrsilver/mudmux/README.md

 ## Running mudmux

-Once the docker container has been built, mudmux can be run any time simply by executing the `mudmux` script:
+Once installed via pip, mudmux can be run from the command line:

 ```
-$ ./mudmux
+$ mudmux
 ```

-This script creates a tmux session on the host machine with several panes: one for running tintin++ inside a `mudmux-container` image, one that tails a log of in-game communications, and one running emacs to allow for editing of text files and note keeping.
-Each of these panels will automatically run the appropriate content.
-As discussed above, iTerm2 tmux integration is used, so each of the tmux panels is represented as a native iTerm2 panel, allowing for easy scrolling among many other features.
+This script creates a tmux session on the host machine with several panes: one for running tintin++ inside a `mudmux-container` image, one that tails a log of in-game communications, and one running an editor to allow for note keeping.
+Each of these panes will automatically run the appropriate content.
+As discussed above, iTerm2 tmux integration is used, so each of the tmux panes is represented as a native iTerm2 pane, allowing for easy scrolling among many other features.

 ![Medievia in mudmux](data/medievia_in_mudmux.png)